 - The SCP Foundation is basically all about studying these sorts of entities...and using those rules to keep them contained (even if it costs the lives of a few "D-Class" personnel).
 Sometimes this is as simple as keeping a cursed item in a locked drawer, or keeping a monster in a Tailor-Made Prison.
 Other times it can be as bad as keeping entire towns cordoned off, and filled with highly trained (or disposable) agents.

 - SCP-1384 is a humanoid statue with seemingly omnipotent powers — but it's also a pawn in a life-sized board game whose rules it refuses to divulge because it knows the Foundation wants to contain it while it wants to be free.
 It's fully sapient and quite chatty, but a single wrong move or misstep allows it to take a turn and move closer to freedom.
 And one of the rules they do know is that if thirteen days pass without the Foundation making a "move", the statue can advance a space.

-- The unnumbered SCP in the 4000 slot is a specific ritual that opens the way to the last refuge of Faerie.
+- The unnumbered SCP in the 4000 slot is heavily implied to be the (or at least a) Land of Faerie.
 The place has a byzantine network of rules, many of them concerned with names and the act of naming, and breaking any of them has dire consequences.
 The short version: Follow Procedure 4000-HALLOWAY to the letter, always be polite, and never, ever describe something the same way twice.
 Proper names are right out.

 - SCP-2317 has Procedure 220-Calabasas which must be followed to the letter to avoid a being bursting into our reality and killing everything in it ... or, at least that's what the foundation wants you to think.
 The truth is that there is no way to stop it, and Calabasas is a placebo that is strictly enforced to trick the personnel of the site from abandoning it in a panic.